 From the Atlantic Fringe to the Black Sea Basin.
 60 Ingredients | 60 Regions | 360 Recipes.
 The essence of Europe’s traditional foods, with indigenous ingredients and popular dishes.

-POCKET — The Little European Fish Book – ANNE ADDICOTT ROBERT ALLEN
+POCKET — Catch of the Day – ANNE ADDICOTT ROBERT ALLEN

 The traditional fish dishes of Europe, 125 recipes.
 Cover, print edition: lobster fisher Michael O’Connell at Ballyvaughan, Ireland.

 POCKET — Culinary Adventures on the Orient Express – ANNE ADDICOTT ROBERT ALLEN